 Baross tér (Festetics György utca)

-The route doesn't start at Baross tér, but in a dark side street called Festetics György utca.
-Although Baross tér was always an important traffic junction - especially after Keleti pályaudvar (Budapest East Station - then designated as Central Station) was opened in 1884 - this street first saw tram usage in 1911, being used by services of the company BVVV on their way to the other side of the square, Bethlen Gábor utca (the services of BKVT reached the square Keleti pályaudvar via Fiumei út).
-Later the situation was normalised, and this small street became part of a reversing loop.
+The route starts in a side-street called Festetics György utca.
+Although Baross tér was always an important traffic junction - especially after Keleti pályaudvar (Budapest East Station - originally designated as Central Station) was opened in 1884 - this street first saw tram usage in 1911, by services of the company BVVV on their way to the other side of the square, Bethlen Gábor utca (the services of BKVT reached the square Keleti pályaudvar via Fiumei út).
+Later it became part of a reversing loop.
 Then trams vanished from here, and only returned in 1968.

 Here the tram has a private right-of-way.

-Note the art nouveau style overhead supports - this design was often used in Budapest once, but you won't find it elsewhere anymore.
+Note the art nouveau style overhead supports - this design was once often used in Budapest, but you won't find it elsewhere anymore.

 As we approach depot Baross, we arrive to a very interesting tram junction/crossing - it's probably the most interesting such facility in town.
 It's a remnant from the past - from times, when the tram was a much more important thing in the city's life: